I-275 CIRCLE FREEWAY TRIVIA

 The 1st two cards are looking down Lincoln Ave. from Main Street.
 Lincoln Ave. is now Gracely Drive.
 Sayler Park has been known as Delhi, Lower Delhi, Home City, and Fernbank.
 The 3rd non-postcard image shows this corner as it looks today.
 Thanks to Ed Cipriani I am able to identify the last Delhi card.
 The building was the Delhi Post Office.
 Owned by his mother, and was located at the same corner of Gracely Drive (Lincoln Ave.) and Revere Ave.
 The building was used, over the years, as a telephone exchange, Post Office, Kroger and then a Strassells Grocery.

-The 2nd non-post card image above shows what the area looks like today.
+The 2nd & 4th non-post card images above shows what the areas looks like today.
+Thanks to Kevin Lawson for the last image.

 1st National Bank on left Highland Ave.